- 2.50× speedup achieved: ViT-Huge + FP16 quantization delivers exceptional performance

 - Complete Study - Full analysis with technical implementation details

-- Raw Experimental Data - All 64 experiments with detailed metrics and measurements
+- Raw Experimental Data - All 64 experiments with detailed metrics

 - Statistical Analysis Report - In-depth analysis methodology and findings